Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 As a as a nation as well.
 Another example might be afrocentrism, where it's OK, we're not going to reject everything European, but we're going to recenter things.
 But this even has its problems, because it's it might not be about taking the best, acknowledging that even local or indigenous knowledges are not infallible, right.

-So they might also they also need to be open to critical engagement and discuss.
+So they might also they also need to be open to critical engagement and discussion.

-Just as a third example, Jansen also talks about knowledge as entanglement, and here it's a different view.
+Just as a third example, Johnson also talks about knowledge as entanglement, and here it's a different view.
 So it's understanding that knowledge.

 Evolves over time, and it's inseparable from regions because knowledge is evolving and it's how what we know and how we know.
 It's through interaction with different spaces and cultures and that that help us.

-I think 1 aspect that I would probably emphasize is the importance of within the social work, education, building, the capacity to deal with different, and this is something that we see in our current state right now is an increase in polarized views and perspectives like the world is just somehow becoming so popular.
+I think one aspect that I would probably emphasise is the importance of within the social work, education, building, the capacity to deal with difference, and this is something that we see in our current state right now is an increase in polarised views and perspectives like the world is just somehow becoming so.

 Polarized.
 And I do think that.

-Energy and algorithms are feeding that right based on it's not the only source for sure, but a very big source is your shape by what you see and what you hear.
-And as these algorithms try to feed you what you want to hear, it creates these polarizations of perspectives and so as social workers, we need to encourage engaging and supporting.
+technology and algorithms are feeding that right based on it's not the only source for sure, but a very big source is you are shaped by what you see and what you hear.
+And as these algorithms try to feed you what you want to hear, it creates these polarisations of perspectives and so as social workers, we need to encourage engaging and supporting.

-People who might have different ideas but also having people who are being supported also feeling open to sharing their different ideologies or perspectives or problems in your paper you talk about like land conflicts and how that is such a difficult.
+People who might have different ideas but also having people who are being supported also feeling open to sharing their different ideologies or perspectives or problems.
+In your paper you talk about like land conflicts and how that is such a difficult concept.

-That but it matter like the sort of idea of like Western ideologies seeping into everything.
+but it like the sort of idea of like Western ideologies seeping into everything.
 It might not be super political, maybe just to give you a personal anecdote.
-When I was in university, I tended university counselling as a Muslim woman, and I wasn't married yet.
+When I was in university, I attended university counselling as a Muslim woman, and I wasn't married yet.
 And I was.
 I was expressing this to the.

 Counselor, right.
 Trying to understand, like, oh, I'm going for a PhD.

-Me, but not married yet and as I was saying this, as this father, these western ideologies or norm weighing down on me, that I'm not feminists, why?
+but I am not married yet and as I was saying this, as this, these western ideologies or norm weighing down on me, that I'm not feminists, why?
 Why do I care so much for my cultural background?
-This is not normal, and it was just like this conflicting feeling that my counselor is going to be judging me because.
+This is not normal, and it was just like this conflicting feeling that my counsellor is going to be judging me because.

 Be able to make a space for someone to not feel judged or misunderstood in those spaces.
 This is your space you know best how to address those challenges, but I think.

-Dealing with difference it is it has always been a topic in social, just in social work, but I feel like these differences are now way more polarized.
+Dealing with difference it is it has always been a topic in social, justice in social work, but I feel like these differences are now way more polarised.

 Just to jump, you also asked about the digital space.